shantarao/singly-android/README.md

     });

 ### Retrieve User Social Data
 Once a user has authenticated with a service you will be able to make api calls to the Singly API to retrieve the user's social data.
 This is done throught the `apiCall` method of the `SinglyClient` class.
+To make an api call you provide the api path and any api parameters.
+Access token is not required as it will be appended to any api calls made through the client.
 All api calls are performed asynchronously.
 An `APICallListener` class is provided to callback on the success or error of the call.
 Upon success the JSONObject reprsenting the api response is returned to the listener.
 This data can then be used within your Android app.

-    api.apiCall("/profiles", null, new APICallListener() {
+    api.apiCall("/profiles", apiParams, new APICallListener() {

       public void onSuccess(JSONObject jsonObj) {
         // api call success, profiles returned as JSONObject, do something